Cover Image Credit: wikipedia

 Cairns is the most ideal place for a perfect family vacation.
 A trip to Cairns would be the amazing as the place has got the best of everything, be it wildlife or gorgeous ocean, it has the best of both worlds.
 If you love nature and want to explore the raw side of Australia, there are some awesome places to visit in Cairns that should be on the top of your list.

-A. The Undara National Park is world renowned for being the home to the world’s largest lava tubes.
+The Undara National Park is world-renowned for being the home to the world’s largest lava tubes.
 These are natural caves that were formed by flowing lava.

-A. The best time to visit Cairns would be between June to October, when the water is clearer and diving conditions are better.
+The best time to visit Cairns would be between June to October when the water is clearer and diving conditions are better.